roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-05 ****** bydawn1958© Dani jumped to her feet and then sat back down when Sarah and Julie entered the room.
+Dani jumped to her feet and then sat back down when Sarah and Julie entered the room.
 "The girls think you're a very sexy woman... the sexiest mother.
 When Sarah and I found out that Lara had a crush on you... that she was a lesbian, we came up with a brilliant plan," Julie told her mother and waited a deathly minute before continuing.
 "And mother... the girl's a sex maniac!"

  The shocked look on Dani's face made Sarah smile with satisfaction.
 "We mentioned the initiations that the team is holding this evening when we left you this morning," she stated.
 Then she went on to explain the whole hazing scenario to Dani who listened intently to the coach, while her heart pounded out of control.
 "We've selected you to be Lara's partner during the hazing blackout."